carissaeats/carissaeats.github.io/aboutme.md

 layout: post
 title: About Me
 ---
 Hey!
-My name is Carissa Liu (she/her), a Jersey girl who's now calling Orlando her new home.
+My name is Carissa Liu (She/Her), a Jersey girl who's now calling Orlando her new home.
 Welcome to my food, travel, and personal blog!

-###### Personal Food Fact: I'm a serious dim sum, doughnut, and boba enthusiast, and most recently, I've been intrigued by the fermented tea drink, kombucha.
+###### Some of my favorite foods are dim sum, boba, doughnuts, and waffles (not necessarily all in that order)!

 <div class="flex-container">
   <div class="flex-item">